Clara Hayong Boberg

 Clara (they/he) is a New England-based textile artist and farmer that specializes in natural dyes and fibers.
 They fell in love with the circular process of growing and using dyes and fibers after experiencing the time and care it takes to build a good relationship with the soil, plants, and surrounding community.

-Their work explores ideas of reciprocity, home, identity, and relationship building.
-A large part of their work is the process of sharing knowledge with others to create a communal space of curiosity and joy; this takes the form of workshops, intimate conversations, and resource sharing.
+Their work explores ideas of reciprocity, identity, and relationship building.
+Their work expands beyond physical art into education and land stewardship in order to create communal spaces of curiosity and joy.
 They believe the process of working with and caring for the land in tandem with learning the social, environmental, and cultural histories of the spaces and materials they work with is required to be a responsible maker.